Vietnam.vn - Nền tảng quảng bá Việt Nam

 The IMF recommends strengthening the fiscal framework and budgeting process, and increasing revenue collection over the medium term to support the ambitious socio-economic development plan.
 The authorities have effectively controlled inflation risks, but monetary policy should remain cautious amid complex circumstances and limited policy space.

-The IMF stressed the importance of strengthening the resilience of the financial system, gradually removing regulations that allow debt rescheduling while maintaining the debt group, and dealing with rising bad debt.
+The IMF stressed the importance of strengthening the resilience of the financial system, gradually removing regulations that allow debt rescheduling while maintaining the same debt group, and dealing with rising bad debt.

 Vietnam is focusing on structural and climate reforms to achieve green, inclusive and sustainable growth.
 Accelerating its transition to a middle-income country will require further efforts to improve the business environment, improve critical infrastructure and invest in human capital.